 Just a few things to bear in mind:

-– the main Tractor Fest doesn’t seem to have baby change facilities and so the best place is in Newby Hall Gardens.
-Likewise, the best toilets are down there
+– The main Tractor Fest doesn’t seem to have baby change facilities.
+The best place is in Newby Hall Gardens.
+Likewise, the best toilets are down there.

 The parking is free and plentiful and due to the volume of cars, make sure you make a note of where you parked your car.
-It is all very organised however, and entry and exit was very efficient.
+The car park entry and exit was very efficient and organised.
 Even though the car park was busy, the event did not feel busy.

-You will see a good number of “farmer” types who come to Tractor Fest for the tractors, but I was pleasantly surprised as to how many young children were there, especially in the Gardens.
+You will see a good number of “farmer” types who come to Tractor Fest for the tractors.
+It was pleasantly surprising to see how many young children were there, especially in the Gardens.
 It shows that there is much more to Tractor Fest than tractors, and the free admission for under 4’s really helps with this!

 We were at Tractor Fest for 4 hours and we had a really good time throughout.
-The 2 year old (it wasn’t my weekend to have Heidi) fell asleep towards the end through the combination of fresh air, exercise and mental stimulation and that’s not a bad thing at all!!
+The 2 year old (it wasn’t my weekend to have Heidi) fell asleep towards the end through the combination of fresh air, exercise and mental stimulation.
+That’s not a bad thing at all!!

 Hopefully next year, Heidi will have chance to experience the fun (in the sun hopefully!).